 Also, more people in Harlem Park West choose to walk to work each day (14.6%) than almost any neighborhood in America.
 If you are attracted to the idea of being able to walk to work, this neighborhood could be a good choice.

-One of the unique characteristics of the Harlem Park West neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.0% of the neighborhoods in America.
+The Harlem Park West neighborhood stands out for having an average per capita income lower than 99.0% of the neighborhoods in the United States.
 Also of note, 53.9% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 Many people dream of living along a street lined with row houses or other attached homes.
 Such places do often have an abundance of charm.
 If you are one of these people, the Harlem Park West neighborhood could be your paradise.
 With 43.0% of the homes and real estate here classified as rowhouses or other attached homes, this neighborhood brims with opportunity to find the right place for you.
 Only 1.6% of U.S. neighborhoods have more row houses than this neighborhood, making it one of the most interesting things about this special neighborhood.